yugaego/tirreno/README.md

 The open-sourced Tirreno code is intended to be used for free as a standalone application.
 It provides general statistics and an extended audit log of user requests to a monitored system.
 As is, this tooling may be sufficient for bringing insights about user activity and behavioral patterns in a wide range of use cases, especially as a solution for small and medium-sized organizations.

-However, if you are looking to cover more advanced usage scenarios as frud prevention, the additional Tirreno API enrichment capabilities can be enabled via [monthly-paid subscription](https://www.tirreno.com/pricing/).
+However, if you are looking to cover more advanced usage scenarios, such as fraud prevention, the additional Tirreno API enrichment capabilities can be enabled via [monthly-paid subscription](https://www.tirreno.com/pricing/).

 ### Enrichment API